Lailee Bakhtiar: Early life and education

-Bakhtiar's father was Frederick Vallette McNair III, born in 1922 in Annapolis, Maryland, and served in World War II in the Pacific.
+Bakhtiar's father was Frederick Vallette McNair III, born in 1922 in Annapolis, Maryland, and served in World War II in the Pacific on the USS Leyte Gulf.
 Her grandfather, Captain Frederick Vallette McNair Jr., U.S. Naval Academy class of 1903, was awarded the Congressional Medal of Honor, and her great-grandfather Rear Admiral Frederick Vallette McNair, class of 1857, was a USNA former superintendent in 1898.

 Her mother Parveen Bakhtiar, born in Tehran, Iran, is a professional artist.
-Her art works are archived by the National Museum of Women in the Arts in Washington, D.C.
+Her art works are archived by the National Museum of Women in the Arts in the Clara Data base held in the Smithsonian Institution in Washington, D.C.
 Her grandfather was Dr. Abol Hassan Bakhtiar of Borujen and grandmother, a nurse, Helen Jeffreys Bakhtiar of Weiser, Idaho.
 As a couple they participated in health care for the tribal nomads.
 Lailee McNair's aunts included the McNair sisters: Margaret, Valette, Duer, Janet, Elizabeth, Clara, and Betsy, the daughters of Captain and Mrs. McNair, all who were descended from Scottish and English families who came to the U.S., in Newtown, Pennsylvania, and had long established traditions.
-Parveen's sister and Lailee McNair's other aunt was Mary Nell, later known as Laleh, a psychologist and scholar.
+Parveen's brother was football player, Jim Bakhtiar, in the Sports Hall of Fame at the University of Virginia.

 Bakhtiar was born in Washington, D.C., and named after her mother's favorite poet, Nizami, and his poem, Layla and Majnun.
-Another aunt was also named Lailee.
 She was raised in Chevy Chase Village, Montgomery County, Maryland, with her parents Frederick and Parveen McNair and her five brothers: Frederick V. McNair IV, John, Bruce, David, and James.
 She attends St. John's Episcopal Church in Chevy Chase, Maryland.
 As Lailee McNair, she began her community service as Miss 16 of Washington, D.C. in 1966.
 Upon graduation from UNC in Chapel Hill, North Carolina, Bakhtiar moved to New York City, where she was a flight attendant for Pan American Airlines in 1973.
 She speaks two languages: English and French, and studied Spanish, Persian, and Arabic.

 Bakhtiar obtained a Bachelor of Arts in French from the University of North Carolina at Chapel Hill in 1973 and also a Master in Arts in Teaching French, MAT, from Notre Dame de Namur University, Belmont, California, in 1979.
 Her novels Harem Letters and sequel They Shake the Desert Sands were inspired by her study of Montesquieu's Persian Letters.
 She matriculated in courses on journalism, short story writing, and creative writing under Dr. Jim Bell of College of San Mateo, R. B. Sweet of San Jose State University, and courses offered by the local conferences.
 She was on the board of the local Peninsula Press Club and the Burlingame Library Foundation.

 In Annapolis, she obtained certification in Year 1 & Year 2 in the C. S. Lewis Fellows Program.
 She was inspired in her faith.
 Her previous study of Blaise Pascal and Victor Hugo continued.